Law School Application Toolkit

 You should review a copy of your unofficial transcript well before the application deadline to check for inaccuracies.
 You can view your unofficial transcript through your my.UChicago portal.
 If an error is discovered, contact the Office of the University Registrar.
 The portal also allows electronic submission of your transcript to LSAC through Parchment.

 Since law schools generally do not interview applicants, the personal statement provides an opportunity for applicants to express themselves.
 Law schools want to know why you want to attend law school but are also interested in the motivation, values, and experiences that collectively make the applicant an interesting person of the type a committee member would like to have in class, or as a colleague.
+Focus on what motivates you and experiences and people you have learned from.
 Careers in Law advisers will work with law school applicants to write compelling personal statements.
 Take a look at these sample personal statements to get started.

 Letters of Recommendation

 Law schools generally ask for at least two academic letters of recommendation and often will allow additional recommendations which should be employment-based.
 If the applicant has been out of undergraduate school for three or more years, law schools will generally expect only one letter from a professor.
 The most useful faculty recommendations compare applicants to their peers and address writing abilities, analytical skills, and intellectual development.
-The field of study or rank of the author have no bearing on the letter; pick recommenders who know you and your work well.
+The field of study or rank of the author have no bearing on the letter; pick recommenders who know you and your work well, preferably faculty from whom you have taken more than one class.

-Ask for a letter when you are still fresh in the mind of the writer.
-Through the Credential Assembly Service (CAS) on LSAC.org, the applicant can store letters for five years.
+Even if you plan on taking time off before law school, it can be a good idea to ask for a letter at the end of your fourth year when you are still fresh in the mind of the writer.
+Through the Credential Assembly Service (CAS) on LSAC.org, you can store letters for five years.

 You should give recommenders at least four weeks’ notice before the letters are due.
 For more guidance on how to approach a professor for a recommendation, please speak with a Careers in Law adviser.